Skip repeated menu and go directly to page content.

-Officer payscales vary by step, promotion, and additional compensation for special assignments.
+Officer payscales [PDF] vary by step, promotion, and additional compensation for special assignments.

 The Communications Center is the hub and heart of the SDSU Police Department, where POST certified dispatchers receive emergency and non-emergency calls.
 The Communications Center is staffed 24 hours a day, seven days a week, 365 days a year and dispatchers work a variety of shifts.
 The center is staffed by two, full-time, lead dispatchers and five regular dispatchers who are responsible for performing a wide range of communication and law enforcement functions.